Khanstore/eagle11debrand/doc/setup/deploy.rst

 issue, there's only one database to use, but if there are multiple databases accessible Odoo needs a rule to know which one it should use.

-That is one of the purposes of :option:`--db-filter <odoo-bin --db-filter>`: it specifies how the database should be selected based on the hostname (domain) that is being requested.
+That is one of the purposes of :option:`--db-filter <eagle-exe --db-filter>`: it specifies how the database should be selected based on the hostname (domain) that is being requested.
 The value is a `regular expression`_, possibly including the dynamically injected hostname (``%h``) or the first subdomain